-As he trudged out of his room and made to rush to the bus stop, the skies darkened all of a sudden, lightening streaked across the sky, and next thing, torrents of rain came pouring down.
+As he trudged out of his room and made to rush to the bus stop, the skies darkened suddenly, lightening streaked across the sky, and next thing, torrents of rain came pouring down.
 He had nowhere to run, he was midway between his house and the bus stop, and a bus was just getting there.
 He sprang after the bus like other commuters gunning for the same bus to avoid the rain and fought his way in, thoroughly soaked and disheveled.

 Jide and Uche were friends from childhood.

-Later on in the day, both sat down to reflect as was their custom over the last 2 years since they started working.
+Later in the day, both sat down to reflect as was their custom over the last 2 years since they started working.
 And they both lamented on their current state and their apparent inability to do anything.
 They had contemplated changing jobs, but the experience had been the same.
-Both had changed jobs twice in the last two-year for a higher paying one, but the pay never seem to take care of their day-to-day bills.
-They both had family members looking up to them for support and their was pressure from their respective girlfriends as regards marriage.
-They concluded they were in a rat race and they need to find a way out fast.
+Both had changed jobs twice in the last two-year for a higher paying one, but the pay never takes care of their day-to-day bills.
+They both had family members looking up to them for support and there was pressure from their respective girlfriends as regards marriage.
+They concluded they were in a rat race, and they need to find a way out fast.

 For a month they deliberated on business ideas, drew up business plans, sought out investors, but always met a brick wall…No starting capital from either of them.
-Both practically had spent has they get paid with no alternate income coming in from anywhere.
+Both had spent their salary and no hope any income coming in from anywhere.
 They concluded they need spiritual help.

 They both met with their respective Pastors, who counsel them to go on a three-day fasting and prayer for breakthrough and encouraged them to give more to the church, that God would bless them.
-And for Seven months, both of them were at it, prayed, fasted back to back, attended crusades, joined the church work force, and at a point they both gave 90% of their salary to the church during a particular crusade for breakthrough when a Guest Minister was invited to speak from America.
+And for seven months, both were at it, prayed, fasted back-to-back, attended crusades, joined the church work force, and at a point they both gave 90% of their salary to the church during a particular crusade for breakthrough when a guest minister was invited to speak from America.
 Needless to say, they starved that month, trekked, and they were thoroughly broke.

 To crown their misery, it was announced in their company, there will be salary cuts due to the economy meltdown and cost of operating business.
 At this juncture, they were totally downcast as their fortunes had not turned around and they were thoroughly dejected, broken, poor and desperate.

-The moment Wale walked into the venue, he was the cynosure for all eyes.
-Everyone was shaking hands with him, high fives, back slapping and hugs all around the venue for the party.
-He walked up to Uche and Jide and they all hugged each other heartily, laughing and cracking jokes.
+The moment Wale walked into the venue; he was the cynosure for all eyes.
+Everyone was shaking hands with him, high fives, back slapping, and hugs all around the venue for the party.
+He walked up to Uche and Jide and they all hugged each other heartily, laughing, and cracking jokes.
 They were the three musketeers back then in school.
 They were inseparable.
-Jolly good fellows who were always planning events and going out together and reading together.
+Jolly good fellows who were always planning events, going out together, and reading together.

 Of the three, Uche and Jide where the most brilliant, Wale to was a brilliant fellow but more apt in doing business ventures.